-For the majority of large point sources NAEI 2016 emissions were applied with scaling using projection factors to provide emission values for 2017, as described in Section 3.3.1.
-For each sinter plant stack and coke oven bank at the integrated steelworks in England and Wales reported B(a)P emissions for the year 2017 have been acquired and applied in order to provide the best representation of contributions from the most dominant industrial sources for B(a)P at exceedance locations.
-The NAEI provided operator reported emissions for 2017 for the integrated steelworks at Port Talbot and Scunthorpe (Passant pers. comm.
-2018c).
+For the majority of large point sources NAEI 2017 emissions were applied with scaling using projection factors to provide emission values for 2018, as described in Section 3.3.1.
+For each sinter plant stack and coke oven bank at the integrated steelworks in England and Wales reported B(a)P emissions for the year 2018 have been acquired and applied in order to provide the best representation of contributions from the most dominant industrial sources for B(a)P at exceedance locations.
+The NAEI provided operator reported emissions for 2018 for the integrated steelworks at Port Talbot and Scunthorpe (Passant pers. comm.
+2018b) The split between sinter plant stack emissions and coke oven emissions at Scunthorpe was not available at the time of modelling and the ratio reported for 2017 was applied to the total for 2018.
+Subsequent analysis showed that this estimate was very similar to the reported split.

 Contributions from B(a)P point sources with less than 0.001 tonnes per year emissions and without emissions release characteristics were modelled using an area source approach.
-NAEI 2016 emissions for small point sources were scaled to 2017 emissions using the same source sector specific projection factors applied to the large point sources.
+NAEI 2017 emissions for small point sources were scaled to 2018 emissions using the same source sector specific projection factors applied to the large point sources.
 These emissions were aggregated onto a 1 km x 1 km grid before applying an ADMS 5.2 derived dispersion kernel (for non-domestic, non-road transport) to calculate the contribution to ambient concentrations at a central receptor location from small point source emissions within a 33 km x 33 km square surrounding each receptor.
 The method used to generate area source dispersion kernels is described in Appendix 4.